Harry-Chen/InfMoE/README.md

 ninja -C builddir # or just run `make`
 ```

-If everything goes well, you can find `libmoelayer.so` in `builddir`.
+If everything goes well, you can find `libtrtmoelayer.so` in `builddir`.

-## Usage

-To use TensorRT in Python, you need to install:

-* TensorRT pip package (see <https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-pip>)
-* PyCUDA

-Note: If you install `nvidia-tensorrt` from PyPI (but not from downloaded TensorRT package), you **MUST** ensure the version of TensorRT that `MoELayerPlugin` links to matches the version that pip package uses (see `site-packages/tensorrt/`).
-Otherwise the plugin will not work correctly.

 ## Plugin attributes